 - The geraniol in lemons, limes, oranges, blueberries, and blackberries reduces the symptoms of Parkinson’s disease in mice.

 - The myricetin in red grapes and berries exhibits a wide range of activities including antioxidant, anticancer, antidiabetic, and anti-inflammatory.
-Numerous studies have suggested that it might protect against disease such as Parkinson’s and Alzheimer’s.
+Numerous studies have suggested that it might protect against diseases such as Parkinson’s and Alzheimer’s.

 - The quercetin in citrus fruits, apples, blueberries, blackberries, grapes, and dark cherries has antioxidant and anti-inflammatory effects which might help to reduce prostate inflammation.